globalopsteam/packer-FreeBSD/README.md

 This repository contains the necessary tools to build a Vagrant-ready FreeBSD virtual machine using Packer.

-The default pkg source was 'quarterly', now 'latest'.
+The default pkg source is 'quarterly' again.

 Important: The default disk setup has prioritized for KVM, with format `32G`, however if using for virtualbox, change to format and size `10240`.